hudmarc/FFO-FishNet-Floating-Origin/README.md

 # Installation
 Click "Add package from git URL..." in the UPM and paste in https://github.com/hudmarc/FFO-FishNet-Floating-Origin.git
 # How to Use
 See the provided example NetworkManager to see what you should set up.
 Aside from that make sure your player prefab (or whatever acts as the 'observer' on clients) has an FOObserver component.
-The FOmanager will then try to keep this object as close as possible to 0,0,0 in its simulation space, reducing and in most cases completely eliminating inaccuracies caused by floating point inaccuracies.
+The FOmanager will then try to keep this object as close as possible to 0,0,0 in its simulation space, reducing and in most cases completely eliminating inaccuracies caused by floating point errors.

-### Caveats
+### Usage Notes
+If you're making a server authoritative game you must change all calls to raycast/spherecast etc from Physics.Raycast to physicsScene.Raycast where physicsScene is the physics scene of the stacked scene you want to work in.
+If you are making a client authoritarive game you can just use the normal Physics.Raycast method and since clients only simulate their local scenes it should 'just work'.

 If you have subscribed to the Time Manager's Physics ticks this will break it, so use the ticks provided by the FOManager's TimeManager mode.

 When setting the Physics Mode of the FOManager keep in mind this will overwrite Physics.AutoSimulation and the TimeManager's setting.